 - Legal Limits .08 percent blood alcohol level or any detectable amount of a controlled substance. (.02 if under 21, .04 in commercial driving)

-- Driver License revoked for at least 90 days upon arrest.
+- Driver's license revoked for at least 185 days upon a failed test

 |DMV Quick Tips|